“And don’t let people maneuver you into taking charge of them. There is only one Life-Leader for you and them—Christ.” ~ Jesus (MSG)

 And don’t let people maneuver you into taking charge of them.
 There is only one Life-Leader for you and them—Christ.
 Matthew 23:10 (MSG)

-I saw this reoccur three times with various families moved in and out of our fellowship.
-They wanted to arrive, but not carry out the many dozens of activities Christians are commanded to do for “One Another” as a body (teach, love, show hospitality, encourage, pray etc. Follow this massive theme in the New Testament, it will revolutionize how you see the functioning of body).
+I saw this wave of in and out occur three times in the first year.
+People showing up, but not expressing any interest in “One Another” type of faith (teach one another, love, show hospitality, encourage, pray for one another etc. Follow this massive theme in the New Testament, it will revolutionize how you see the functioning of body).

 I’m not trying to discourage anyone.
-But i walk with those who wish to exercise their spiritual effort to grow now I cannot exercise enough of my own spiritual effort to compensate for anyone’s inertia or lack of interest in their own growth in the knowledge of Jesus Christ.
+But i walk with those who wish to exercise a tiny bit of spiritual effort to grow.
+I cannot exercise enough of my own spiritual effort to compensate for anyone’s inertia or lack of interest in their own growth in the knowledge of Jesus Christ.

-We need to decide whether are we on the discipleship journey of growth and obedience to Jesus or not.
+We need to decide whether we are we on the discipleship journey of growth and obedience to Jesus or not.
 I left behind serving masses of inactive observers in the institutional church.
-I am not going to do the same outside it.
+I was not going to do the same outside it.

 Much of the churches ministry exhibits few sucking sounds coming from people.
-It’s more like a a few people working hard to pour milk on sponges, than suckling hunger from the masses.
+It’s more like a a few people working hard to pour milk on sponges- than suckling hunger.
+You can’t work hard enough to compensate for another persons lack of interest or inertia.

 “… getting called ‘Doctor’ and ‘Reverend.’
 8 “Don’t let people do that to you, put you on a pedestal like that.
 You all have a single Teacher, and you are all classmates.
 9 Don’t set people up as experts over your life, letting them tell you what to do.
 Save that authority for God; let him tell you what to do.
 No one else should carry the title of ‘Father’; you have only one Father, and he’s in heaven.
 10 And don’t let people maneuver you into taking charge of them.
 There is only one Life-Leader for you and them—Christ.
 Matthew 23:7 (MSG)